 PAC is authorized by the Trustees to manage a separate portion of the assets of the fund, as designated from time to time by Putnam Management or PIL.
 PAC did not manage any portion of the assets of the fund during the reporting period.
-If Putnam Management or PIL were to engage the services of PAC, Putnam Management or PIL, as applicable, would pay a quarterly sub-advisory fee to PAC for its services at the annual rate of 0.25% of the average net assets of the equity and asset allocation portion of the fund's assets for which PAC is engaged as sub-advisor and 0.20% of the average net assets of the fixed-income portion of the fund's assets for which PAC is engaged as sub-advisor.
+If Putnam Management or PIL were to engage the services of PAC, Putnam Management or PIL, as applicable, would pay a quarterly sub-advisory fee to PAC for its services at the annual rate of 0.25% of the average net assets of the equity and asset allocation portion of the fund's assets for which PAC is engaged as sub-advisor.

-Putnam Management voluntarily reimbursed the fund \$445,552 for a trading error which occurred during the reporting period.
-The effect of the loss incurred and the reimbursement by Putnam Management of such amount had no material impact on total return.
+Putnam Management voluntarily reimbursed the fund \$617,208 for trading errors which occurred during the reporting period.
+The effect of the losses incurred and the reimbursement by Putnam Management of such amounts had no material impact on total return.